Photoshop Scratch Disk Full on Mac? 6 Ways to Clear It

 6. Optimize Photoshop Space

-You can also optimize the space Photoshop uses by disabling the auto-recovery saving and limiting the history states.
+You can optimize the space Photoshop uses by disabling auto-recovery saving and limiting history states.

 • To stop the auto-recovery saving, click the Photoshop Menu > Preferences > File Handling and untick the box next to Automatically Save Recovery Information Every.